Mostow Rigidity Made Easier: The Main Result

 \begin{theorem} A BL map $H$ of $\H^3$ extends continuously to a homeo $h$ of ${\bf S\/}$.
 If $H$ is equivariant with respect to a pair $\Gamma_1,\Gamma_2$ of nice lattices then so is $h$. \end{theorem}

-We work with equivariant pairs $(H,h)$ that arise from lifting (\S \ref{backg}) and Theorem \ref{extend}.
-We will show that $h \in \I$.
-If this is true, then $h$ gives us an equivariant isometry $h^*: \H^3 \to \H^3$ which in turn defines an isometry $g: M_1 \to M_2$.
-So, proving Mostow Rigidity boils down to proving that $h \in \I$.
+For the subsequent results in this section we work exclusively with equivariant pairs $(H,h)$.
+We will show in the equivariant case that the map $h$ from Theorem \ref{extend} is a conformal transformation.
+This means that $h$ extends to an equivariant isometry $h^*: \H^3 \to \H^3$ which in turn defines an isometry $g: M_1 \to M_2$.
+So, proving Mostow Rigidity boils down to proving that $h$ is a conformal transformation.
 We will move $h$ around by isometries until it spills its secret.

 We write $(H,h) \sim (H',h')$ if there are $f,g \in \I$ so that $H'=fHg$ and $h'=fhg$.
 A sequence $\{(H_n,h_n)\}$ is {\it derived from\/} $(H,h)$ if we have $(H_n,h_n) \sim (H,h)$ for all $n$.
 Compare Equation \ref{SIM}.
 Generalizing the definition given in \S \ref{backg}, we call a sequence $\{\phi_n\}$ of $K$-BL maps {\it tame\/} if $\{\phi_n(p)\}$ is bounded for each $p \in \H^3$.
 We call $\{(H_n,h_n)\}$ tame if $\{H_n\}$ is tame.
 In \S 2 we prove the following generalization of the tameness criterion in \S \ref{backg}.